Archive

 Seriously.
 I know this 15-year old sophomore who happens to be a funny guy and who happens to go to a Catholic school.
 I went to Catholic school from Kindergarten to 12th grade.
 Anyone who has ever gone to Catholic school knows, funny and religion do-not-mix-well.
 Do one “funny” thing and you’re immediately slapped with the “class clown” label for as long as you go to that school.
 Being the class clown in Catholic school can mean countless hours of detention, clapping the erasers (cause they still have erasers) or worse; points taken off grades.
 It can mean being called out of class and calls made home, to parents; not to mention purposeful, public scoldings designed to put you in the position of becoming the “example” for any other student who might be thinking humor belongs in school.
 Thus, the funny guy becomes the fall guy.

 In short, Catholic School is 99.9% serious business.
-Recently, my funny friend, fell.
+Recently, my funny little sophomore friend, fell.

 Here’s what happened: